netfoundry/minimal-mistakes/docs/_pages/v1-guide-rapidapi.md

 ### Create Terminating Endpoint

 Use the discovered network ID and georegion ID to create the terminating endpoint that will access the server on behalf of your clients and gateways.
-You could use a public, hosted endpoint as shown for simplicity; or you could use `endpointType=VCPEGW` and self-host your own terminating endpoint with [the virtual machine images](https://netfoundry.io/resources/support/downloads/networkversion6/#gateways) that we provide.

 ```bash
 ❯ http POST https://netfoundryapi.p.rapidapi.com/networks/4a566244-d9d6-4a92-b40d-385570cfa3d1/endpoints \